Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     ![Screenshot of the Updating diagnostics settings notification.](images/Lab-guide/image62.png "Updating diagnostics settings notification")

-    > Note: If you receive an error at this stage.
+    > **Note**: If you receive an error at this stage.
 Navigate to All Services -> Subscriptions -> Resource Providers -> and ensure the Microsoft.Insights resource provider is registered.

 4. Select the Configure performance counters